hamanic/kickstarter-dashboard-R/README.md

 If there is a need to reload the csv, uncomment the line "#ksprojects <- read.csv("ks-projects-201801.csv",encoding="UTF-8")" and execute it.
-This allows the csv to be loaded directly locally (which goes much faster).
+This allows the csv to be loaded locally (which goes much faster).